 Will Gater is an astronomy journalist, author and presenter.
-His work has appeared in Sky at Night Magazine, Focus and Astronomy Now as well as Countryfile Magazine, The Daily Telegraph, National Trust Magazine and BBC Knowledge Magazine.
+His work has appeared in Sky at Night Magazine, Focus, New Scientist and Astronomy Now as well as Countryfile Magazine, The Daily Telegraph, National Trust Magazine and BBC Knowledge Magazine.

 He is the author of several popular astronomy books – including The Cosmic Keyhole and The Night Sky Month by Month – and is the co-author of Dorling Kindersley’s The Practical Astronomer and Nature Guide: Stars and Planets.